This post may contain affiliate links. Please read my disclosure for more info.

 In retrospect, I should have gotten the 30 oz tumbler (Amazon) and the YETI Rambler MagSlider Lid (Amazon).
 By default, all YETI tumblers come with a lid that has an opening to drink.
 That’s fine, but it means you can’t just throw the tumbler in your bag or backpack without spilling its contents.
 So when we came back from Savannah, I ordered the 30 oz tumbler and two MagSlider lids.

 We used to eat cereal before we started embracing a healthier lifestyle.
-So we had an unused flip top cereal food container (Amazon) that Kathy converted into a waste basket by using a plastic grocery bag as a trash bag.
-That way, we could simply throw trash into the container and then close its lid.
+So we had an unused flip top cereal food container (Amazon) that Kathy converted into a wastebasket by using a plastic grocery bag as a trash bag.
+That way, we could just throw trash into the container and then close its lid.
 That turned out to be incredibly useful – so much so, that we kept the makeshift trash can in the car even after the trip.

 Keeping the kids comfortable and happy is crucial for a successful road trip.
 But don’t forget about you and your partner’s comfort!